Biography of Richard Brinsley Sheridan

-Richard Brinsley Sheridan was an Eighteenth Century Playwright and Politician
+Richard Brinsley Sheridan was an eighteenth century playwright and Member of Parliament.

 When and Where was he Born?

 30th October 1751, Dorset Street, Dublin, Ireland.
 Christened Richard Brinsley Sheridan.

 Richard Brinsley Sheridan was the third son of Thomas Sheridan Theatre Manager at Smock Alley Theatre and the editor of a pronouncing dictionary and Frances Sheridan a playwright.